The Benefits of Joining a Police Union

 For example, whereas factory workers might be able to stop work or strike to fight for improvements, laws prevent officers from doing the same.
 Their unions were needed to find other ways to help make working conditions better for officers by establishing criteria for overtime pay, callouts, and officer discipline.

-What Are Police Unions?
+What Police Unions Do

 Police unions work with law enforcement leaders and rank-and-file members to negotiate better pay and protect the rights of officers.
 Unions were instrumental in introducing and implementing job protections like the Police Officers Bill of Rights around the U.S.